gaspare-mascolino/knowledge/pages/music.md

 1. Chord notes: the chord note could be used on the composition of the melody
 2. Cromatic approach: the notes of cromatic approach could preceded every note of the chord (near).
 3. Scale approach: the notes are present on the tonality referred to the chord and can be used directly on a structured note of the chord (near).
-4. Hi-Low: tension, supports or delay of a structured note (Hi) to a note of the chord (Low).
-These note have the same properties of the no chord and to locate it necessary keep in mind that they are always a tone (W) up (Hi) rather than the structured note of the chord (Low).
-In chords diminished and half diminished the highest voice are the *Hi* and the lowest the *Low*.
-The Hi-Low moves with the 13-5, 11-3, 9-1, 5-1 and 7-6.
-Since now the cromatism and the scales note a value of (1/8 or less), the Hig-Low have no limits of duration.
-Not very pretty at the vocal part.
+4. Hi-Low: tension, supports or delay always a tone (W) up (Hi) rather than a structured note of the chord (Low).
+In chords diminished and half diminished the highest voice are called *Hi* and the lowest *Low*.
+On the other chords the Hi-Low moves with the 13-5, 11-3, 9-1, 5-1 and 7-6.
+The Hig-Low have no limits of duration, not very pretty at the vocal part.

 ### Modulation